Passive Voice And Active Voice Exercises

 • The actor is unimportant: "The product is manufactured in China."
 (The location is more important than the specific manufacturer).

-• You want to emphasize the action: "The bill was passed by Congress."
+• You want to make clear the action: "The bill was passed by Congress."
 (The focus is on the bill being passed, not on Congress).

 • You want to maintain objectivity: "The results were analyzed using statistical software."
 (In a scientific paper, this emphasizes the methodology rather than the researcher).